jmeyers35/CS2803-final-project/README.md

 train models to determine the win probability of a team given the time left in the game and the point differential relative to that team.
 These worked much better, typically getting around 95% to 97% accuracy.
 The functions return a tuple of the trained model and its average accuracy based on test data.
 An example use of the function could be this: `clf, score = build_sklearn_randforest_classifier('new_run_pass.csv')`.
-This will give you an sklearn RandomForestClassifier trained on the run/pass data.
+This will give you an sklearn RandomForestClassifier trained on data from new_run_pass.csv.
 - new_run_pass.csv: This is the data used to train the classifiers to determine run or pass based on game situation.
 This csv was created from the original nfl_data.csv using Pandas DataFrame queries.
 - play_year.csv: This is the file the visualizations were created from.
 This csv was